bepu/bepuphysics2/Documentation/QuestionsAndAnswers.md

 Such a drift correcting mechanism also compensates for the differences between processor architectures, so you'd gain the ability to share the replay across different hardware as a bonus.

+##### I was trying to simulate the behavior of a spinning multitool in zero gravity and noted a CLEAR lack of the Dzhanibekov effect!

+By default, angular momentum is not explicitly tracked; angular velocity will remain constant during rotation without outside impulses.

+Momentum-conserving angular integration can be chosen by returning a different value from the IPoseIntegratorCallbacks.AngularIntegrationMode property.
+Gyroscopes tend to work better with ConserveMomentum, while ConserveMomentumWithGyroscopicTorque is less prone to velocity drift toward lower inertia axes.

 #### Surprises

 Simulating real physics is slightly difficult, so corners are cut.
 Lots of corners.
 Sometimes this results in unexpected behavior.
 Sometimes different physics libraries cut different corners, so the unexpected behavior differs.